geospatial-jeff/pyasyncio-benchmark/README.md

 ## Live Monitoring

-Prometheus (`localhost:9090`) provides a live view into container metrics as test run.
+Prometheus (`localhost:9090`) provides a live view into container metrics as tests run.
 It is often helpful to have the prometheus dashboard up in a separate window as tests run.
 Prometheus uses a functional query language called PromQL, below are a few useful prometheus queries to look at while running tests, simply:
 1. Go to `localhost:9090`.